Aash43/EHP/README.md

-# Exam-hack
+# EHP(exam hack program)
-This is a hack for exam.net
+Program that injects code into exam.net and lets you go in and out from the website without getting caught cheating.